 What are the possible side-effects?

 Naftidrofuryl - the most commonly reported side-effects are feeling sick, skin rash, stomach pains and runny stools (diarrhoea).
 On rare occasions, some people taking naftidrofuryl have developed a liver disorder.
-If you notice any yellowing of your skin or the whites of your eyes, speak with your doctor straightaway.
+If any yellowing of the skin or the whites of the eyes is seen, speak with a doctor straightaway.

 Cilostazol - the most common side-effects include headache and diarrhoea.
 Less common side-effects include dizziness, weakness, feeling or being sick, indigestion, tummy (abdominal) pain, fast heartbeat, chest pain, runny nose, bruising, swollen ankles or feet, skin rash and itching.